ShibeTemple/mc-negative/README.md

 **Note:** Currently does not support upgrading a pre-1.13 world past 1.13 due to data differences.
 Supports 1.16 to 1.17 and so on, however.

+All chunks that you want to be processed need to be rendered within all three worlds.
+Even if pre and post have the chunk and a comparison can be made, there is no new world to base the output chunk on.

 ## Example:

 `myworld` is a 1.12 map with player content. `world-pre` is a newly created 1.12 world with the same seed as `myworld`.
 This program will compare the differences between those two and place them onto the 1.16 `world-new` map, exported as `world-export`.